 Interpretation junior volunteers can have a wide range of experiences depending on which exhibits or activities they are assigned.
 They will always work cooperatively with a staff member who is in charge of their station and will provide specifics about relevant maritime history.

 Summer Day Camp

 Volunteers with the Summer Day Camp programs choose one or two full weeks (Monday-Friday) to help out with the programs run out of Bartram Building.
-Our campers range in age from 4-12 depending on the week and program.
+Our campers range in age from 4 to 12 depending on the week and program.
 Summer Day Camp volunteers have a number of duties during camp that range from helping campers with craft activities, keeping our camp room organized, reading stories with the campers, and helping with small traveling groups around the Museum grounds.
 You will have at least one Museum Teacher with you and the campers at all times.
-Summer Day Camp is a fun and fast-paced camp and we ask that our volunteers be friendly, energetic, and ready to jump in with our young campers and activities.
+Summer Day Camp is fun and fast-paced and we ask that our volunteers be friendly, energetic, and ready to jump in with our young campers and activities.